duyichao/duyichao/README.md

 ### Hi there 👋
+Looking for a full-time job as an NLP Algorithm Engineer.

 <!--
 **duyichao/duyichao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.